2023 Best Allied Health Services Schools in Michigan

 Top 10 Best Allied Health & Medical Assisting Services Schools

-Our analysis found Ross Medical Education Center - Brighton to be the best school for allied health and medical assisting services students who want to pursue a degree in Michigan.
-Located in the medium-sized suburb of Brighton, Ross - Brighton is a private for-profit school with a fairly small student population.
+Our 2023 rankings named Ross Medical Education Center - Brighton the best school in Michigan for allied health and medical assisting services students.
+Located in the midsize suburb of Brighton, Ross - Brighton is a private for-profit school with a small student population.

 After completing their degree, medical assisting graduates from Ross - Brighton carry an average student debtload of $14,337.

-You’ll be in good company if you decide to attend Ross Medical Education Center - Ann Arbor.
-It ranked #2 on our 2023 Best Allied Health Services Schools in Michigan list.
-Located in the suburb of Ann Arbor, Ross - Ann Arbor is a private for-profit college with a fairly small student population.
+The excellent programs at Ross Medical Education Center - Ann Arbor helped the school earn the #2 place on this year’s ranking of the best allied health and medical assisting services schools in Michigan.
+Located in the large suburb of Ann Arbor, Ross - Ann Arbor is a private for-profit college with a small student population.

 While working on their degree, medical assisting majors at Ross - Ann Arbor accumulate an average of around $9,500 in student debt.

-A rank of #3 on this year’s list means Ross Medical Education Center - Davison is a great place for allied health and medical assisting services students.
+Out of the 53 schools in Michigan that were part of this year’s ranking, Ross Medical Education Center - Davison landed the # 3 spot on the list.
 Located in the suburb of Davison, Ross - Davison is a private for-profit college with a small student population.

 After completing their degree, medical assisting graduates from Ross - Davison carry an average student debtload of $9,500.